FTB-Gamepedia/SatanicBot/README.md

 Before running, you will need to run `bundle install` in order for all of the gems to install.
 This may take a while, as this has a wide range of dependencies.

 Once all of the Gems and correct Ruby version (2.3.0) are installed, it is ready to be run.
 If running simply `ruby run.rb` errors, use `bundle exec ruby run.rb`.
 If it still errors, report it at the issue tracker.

+## Contributing
+This project is open source under the MIT license.
+Contributions adhere to that license.

+* When contributing code, always run `rubocop -c .rubocop.yml` before committing.
+This will ensure it follows the project's code style.
+* Avoid committing directly to master, as always, and either fork or branch your major changes.
+Bug fixes, typos, etc. are fine to be pushed directly to master.
+* Always be detailed in your pull requests.
+Describe any design choices you had to make, as well as any limitations or problems the feature may have.